demon1020/pokemon/README.md

 2. core - Contains common resources,services and theme etc
 3. feature - contains domain layer with repository and model with freezed
 4. presentation - contains state management (bloc), pages(UI), common widgets
-5. l10n - for localisation, added support for (English, Hindi, Spanish, French)
+5. l10n - for localisation, added support for (English, Hindi, Spanish, French) [Change system language]
+6. Use main branch

 ## Features Completed
 - **Listing Screen:** Display a scrollable list of Pokémon.
 Each list item should present at least the name of the Pokémon.